Updated: Nov 21, 2022

 Use any breath freshener

 Unfortunately, it isn't always effective.
 For starters, police officers are busy and often distracted by paperwork and other tasks during the "observation time," which means they might not be paying attention to you at all.
 Second, depending on the source of the mouth alcohol, 15 minutes may not be enough time for it to subside.

-Whether or not the police noticed you, you will be able to use the mouth alcohol shield.
+Whether or not the police notice you, you can use the mouth alcohol shield.

 Do "slope detectors" protect my breath test from the effects of mouth alcohol?

 Not all of the time.
 A slope detector is a system that is attached to certain breath test machines to screen out the effect of mouth alcohol and provide a "pure" reading from deep lung air.
 Unfortunately, the slope detector is inefficient due to two factors:

 An error by the operator